purton-tech/cloak/www/content/blog/rust-on-nails/index.md

 Layouts are pieces that fit together (for example header, footer, menus, etc) to make a complete view.
 An application may have as many layouts as needed.

 In Nails a layout is just a function that takes HTML content and returns more HTML content.
-Let's put together our cache bustin strategy with our asset pipeline into a Layout we can use.
+Let's put together our cache busting strategy with our asset pipeline into a Layout we can use.

 Create `app/src/layout.rs` with the following